MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 SVCB resolution separately, likely disclosing the destinations to additional parties than just the proxy.
 Clients in this configuration SHOULD arrange for a separate SVCB resolution procedure with appropriate privacy properties.
-If this is not possible, SVCB-optional clients MUST disable SVCB resolution entirely, and SVCB-required clients MUST treat the configuration as invalid.
+If this is not possible, SVCB-optional clients MUST disable SVCB resolution entirely, and SVCB-reliant clients MUST treat the configuration as invalid.

 If the client does use SVCB and named destinations, the client SHOULD follow